Mel Maceau: College and professional career

 After high school, Maceau went to Marquette University in Milwaukee and played on the school's football team in 1941 and 1942 as a center.
 The following year, he joined the Army Air Corps during World War II and trained as a cryptographer.
 He served for two years in the China Burma India Theater, returning to Maruqette in 1945 to complete his studies.
 Maceau also played on Marquette's football team for part of the 1945 season.
-He was selected by the Cleveland Rams in the 1944 NFL draft, but did not sign with the team because of his military service.
+He was selected in the 14th round by the Cleveland Rams in the 1944 NFL draft, but did not sign with the team because of his military service.

 In early 1946, Maceau played for the Omar Bakers in the Classic Basketball League.
 Later that year, he joined the Cleveland Browns, a team under formation in the new All-America Football Conference (AAFC), along with three former Marquette teammates, John Harrington, George Groves and Wilfred Kramer.
 Maceau and Harrington made the team.

 Maceau played with the Browns for three seasons between 1946 and 1948; the team won the league championship in each of those years.
 Maceau was a third-stringer behind Mike Scarry and Frank Gatski at center, but he got playing time in late 1947 when Scarry was injured, substituting as a defensive lineman.
 Before the beginning of the 1949 season, Cleveland coach Paul Brown released Maceau on waivers, allowing other teams to pick him up.
 Maceau then retired from professional football.